ymijsters/My_Data_Practical/README.md

 # GPT 4.0-aided Analysis of 19th and 20th Century Russian and English Literature
 ## Introduction
-Countless papers have been written comparing Russian and English Literature or Literature of the 19th and 20th century.
+Countless papers have been written comparing Russian and English Literature or Literature of the 19th and 20th century (for example, Emerson (2008)).
 The breadth and depth of literature of these regions and periods have been a centuries-long inspiration for research into literature as an artform, language, and culture in a broad sense, among other topics.
 As research topic, researchers can analyse anything from the use of a single word, the style of a single chapter, the psychological effects of a book to the societal impact captured in a collection of books.

 However, one challenge with doing any type of analysis of literature is balancing personal interpretation, prone to subjectivity, and the objective analysis of a work, prone to oversimplification and tedious effort.
 On the one hand, one can write about one's own interpretation of a work, but such analysis is bound to conflict with another reader, taking a different angle when reading the book.
 On the other hand, objective analysis, using, for example, the occurence of specific words as a measure of analysis, is bound to miss the depths and complexities of a specific work.
 Moreover, such analysis used to be very time consuming.
 For example, a simple analysis of the occurences of characters in a story requires one to recognize and capture all the different names a character has throughout the book, to then count all occurences of each name of each character.